Kodak Vision 3 500T 5219/7219 Film Review

 Grain and resolution.

 Vision 3 and Portra films use different systems to measure the grain size.
-Granularity changes depending on exposure and several other factors, which is why Kodak has introduced the print grain index (PGI), which is a measurement based on participant surveys.
+Granularity varies with exposure and several other factors, which is why Kodak has introduced the print grain index (PGI), a measurement based on participant surveys.
 Whereas Vision 3 films still rely on physical measurements of grain sizes across various exposures (RMS).

-Judging by the results I’ve got from both films, they seem to be comparable in their graininess.
+Judging by the results I’ve gotten from both films, they seem comparable in graininess.
 That is, both Portra 800 and Vision 3 500T are noticeably grainy if you’re viewing a 35mm film scan on a large screen or print.

 However, this isn’t the grainiest colour film you can get; slower films such as ORWO Wolfen NC 500 and Lomochrome Color ’92 appear to have significantly larger grain.
 One of my all-time favourite ISO 100 colour films, Kodak Pro Image 100, has about the same PGI as Portra 800, which may suggest it’s about the same as the 500T — a film that’s 2⅓ times more sensitive.